Thunder Bay Transit: History

+1892–1940s: Streetcars

 In 1891, the town of Port Arthur was authorized to construct and operate the first municipally owned street railway in Canada.
-The Port Arthur Street Railway (PASRy) commenced operations in March 1892, and in that same year, McDonald and Company commenced operations of a private street railway in neighbouring Fort William, which connected the Port Arthur Street Railway's southern terminus at Fort William's northern town limits into the downtown core of Fort William.
-Although Fort William wanted nothing to do with Port Arthur's municipal railway, PASRy gained control of the McDonald and Company line on June 1, 1893, and extended its operations into the town.
+The Port Arthur Street Railway (PASRy) commenced operations in March 1892, only serving Port Arthur at the time.

+Meanwhile, Fort William wanted nothing to do with Port Arthur's municipal railway.
+Instead, McDonald and Company commenced operations of a private omnibus, connecting the Port Arthur Street Railway's southern terminus at Fort William's northern town limits into the downtown core of Fort William.

+Throughout 1893, however, Port Arthur's streetcar line expanded into Fort William.
+On June 1 of that year, service was extended to Pruden Street, which was the northernmost point of Fort William at the time.
+By the end September, the route extended all the way to Westfort, a community that supported Port Arthur's initiative to build a streetcar line.
+This original streetcar line, primarily on Fort William Road, resembles today's #1 Mainline bus route.

 In 1907, Port Arthur and Fort William became cities.
 The Ontario Railway and Municipal Board forced Port Arthur to sell its section of the railway in Fort William to that city on March 11, 1908, and to submit to operation by a joint commission until December 1, 1913, under the name Port Arthur and Fort William Railway.
 Thereafter, each city ran its own street railway—Port Arthur assumed the name Port Arthur Civic Railway in 1914, and Fort William assumed the name Fort William Street Railway.

-Port Arthur added two belt lines to its main line in 1913, with the first street cars running on the North Belt Line October 29, 1913.
+The early 20th century saw expansion along the PASRy's system.
+A line was built on Arthur Street (since renamed to Red River Road, and not to be confused with present-day Arthur Street) to Hill Street in 1909.
+Port Arthur also added two belt lines in 1913, the North Belt Line and the South Belt Line.
+The first streetcars ran on the North Belt Line on October 29, 1913.
+In addition, the main line was extended into Current River (Hodder Ave) in 1913.
+These expansions would be the origin of today's north side routes, particularly 3C, 3J, 7, 11, 13, and 17.
+A streetcar barn was also built on Front Street in 1910.

+Street railway operations ended in Thunder Bay in 1948.
+Port Arthur's last three antiquated cars made their final run over the North Belt Line on February 16, 1948, in a driving snowstorm, and Fort William's street cars ceased operations on October 16, 1948.
+The decision to replace streetcar services with trolley buses were influenced by several factors.
+Firstly, given the end of the Second World War, vehicle factories no longer had much work.
+Manufacturing buses would create more jobs.
+Also, streetcar infrastructure was difficult to maintain, with parts becoming scarce and tracks difficult to maintain.
+Finally, trolley buses provided more comfort and flexibility.